guilt/NeuralinkCompression/README.md

 If Neuralink Scientists are interested, they should give this a try and see how it fares in lab tests.

+## Conclusion

+People should check out all the Hutter Prize algorithms to compress this data losslessly, but in all likelyhood their current chips can't compress as fast to meet the latency challenges.
+Not at 10mW with a latency of <1ms at 200x ratios, with humanly available technology in 2024.

+If there is amazing alien level technology available today, I'd say bring it on and solve for the world.

+I think lossy compression might have a bright future if a good SNR value can be determined.

 ## Feedback

-I did this exercise for fun.
-People should check out all the Hutter Prize algorithms to compress this wall of lossless signals, but in all likelyhood their current chips can't compress as fast to meet the latency challenges.

-I think lossy compression might have a bright future if a good SNR value can be determined.

 All feedback welcome!